acend/kubernetes-basics-training/content/en/setup/web-terminal.md

 Using OpenShift's web terminal might be more convenient for you as it doesn't require you to install `{{% param cliToolName %}}` locally on your computer.

-### {{% task %}} Login
+### {{% task %}} Login on the web console

-First of all, log in on OpenShift's web console using the URL and credentials provided by your trainer.
+First of all, open your browser.
+Then, log in on OpenShift's web console using the URL and credentials provided by your trainer.

 ### {{% task %}} Initialize terminal